Our Research Members

 Toronto, ON M4N 3M5

 My research focus is on the quality of and outcomes of diabetes care.
 Much of this work is done using linkage of large health care administrative data bases.
-My three main areas of interest are: a) the influence of different care models on diabetes quality and outcomes, b) gestational diabetes care and outcomes, and c) diabetes in vulnerable populations, including ethnic, immigrant and aboriginal communities.
+My three main areas of interest are: a) the influence of different care models on diabetes quality and outcomes, b) gestational diabetes care and outcomes, and c) diabetes in vulnerable populations, including ethnic, immigrant and indigenous communities.

 Assistant Professor, Department of Pediatrics